Freedom-is-a-Place/website/pages/about.md

 An important foundation of building an abolition geography is understanding the idea of organized abandonment. **Organized abandonment**, as explained by Gilmore, refers to the deliberate, systematic withdrawal of resources, protections, and opportunities from certain communities—typically poor, Black, brown, immigrant, and working-class populations.

-User experience is about how a user interacts with, and experiences, a particular product, system or service.
-As a UX designer, you should consider the Why, What and How of product use.

 ## Mapping "Red" and "Green"